ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why humans misunderstand ai constantly.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the comedy of human-machine conflict.

 ---